Advertiser Disclosure

 Best ways to earn:

-Transfer from Marriott Bonvoy (60,000 Bonvoy points = 25,000 Alaska miles)
+Transfer from Marriott Bonvoy (60,000 Bonvoy points = 25,000 Alaska miles).

-Bank of America co-branded cards
+Bank of America co-branded cards.

 Best ways to redeem:

-Japan Airlines First Class to Asia or India
+Japan Airlines First Class to Asia or India.

-Intra-Asia flights on Cathay, JAL, or Hainan
+Intra-Asia flights on Cathay Pacific, JAL, or Hainan.

-Flights to South America on American Airlines or LATAM
+Flights to South America on American Airlines or LATAM.

-Flights to the South Pacific on Fiji Airways
+Flights to the South Pacific on Fiji Airways.

-Short-haul Alaska Airlines flights
+Short-haul Alaska Airlines flights.

-Alaska Airlines’ loyalty program, Alaska Mileage Plan, is still one of the best airline loyalty programs around.
+Despite being much smaller than the big three US carriers, Alaska Airlines is still a major player.
+Primarily focused on the West Coast, Alaska Airlines maintains its primary hub in Seattle, and operates secondary hubs out of Anchorage, Los Angeles, San Francisco, and Portland.
+Alaska Airlines’ loyalty program, Alaska Airlines Mileage Plan, is one of the best airline loyalty programs around.
 Through the program, you can unlock business and First Class flights for a fraction of the cost, not only on Alaska Airlines flights, but also on some world-class partner airlines.

 Earning Alaska Miles